-Over the course of centuries freemason brotherhood has included millions of members who’ve gone to serve various causes in their country/nation.
+Over the course of centuries, the Masonic Brotherhood has included millions of members who’ve gone to serve various causes in their country/nation.

 Free-masonic contributions to architecture are well known as the buildings designed or build by masons include some of the most well-known landmarks in the world.

-Freemasons have often been blamed for controlling a vast sector of economy and at least here conspiracy theorists have got their facts right as it’s true that some of the richest and most influential businessmen and industrialists of 18th, 19th and 20th century were freemasons.
+Freemasons have often been blamed for controlling a vast sector of the economy and at least here conspiracy theorists have got their facts right as it’s true that some of the richest and most influential businessmen and industrialists of the 18th, 19th, and 20th century were Freemasons.

 Perhaps politics can be identified as the area to which many freemasons contributed as freemasons rose to the posts of Presidents and Prime Ministers in several countries.